Multisensory Teaching Accommodates the 12 Ways of Learning

 Learn How to Be a Multisensory Teacher

-As you interested in an assessment that can tell you or your students they best ways of learning.
-Go to our Eclectic learning information.
+Are you interested in an assessment that can tell you and your students the best ways of processing?
+Come learn about our Student Processing Inventory!

 Cheers, Dr. Erica Warren